Why is my dryer vent dusty

 How often should I clean my dryer vent?

-It's recommended to clean your dryer vent at least once a year, or more frequently if you notice a decrease in drying performance or an increase in drying time.
+It's recommended to clean your dryer vent at least once a year, or more frequently if you notice it getting dusty or the dryer is taking longer to dry clothes.

 Connect with certified professionals in your area